-This policy applies to all sections of the school including EYFS, TOPS and Pre-Prep holiday Care groups and is available to all parents and prospective parents on the website and from the school office on request.
+This policy applies to all sections of the school including EYFS, TOPS and Pre-Prep full-year provision and is available to all parents and prospective parents on the website and from the school office on request.
+Staff should refer to the Staff Code of Conduct.

 This policy has been drawn up with assistance from guidance issued by the Department for Education (DfE), Preventing and tackling bullying (2017) and the Education (Independent Schools) Standards) Regulations 2014, and will be reviewed against any new government guidance issued from time to time.
 Our Anti-bullying Policy is supported by our Behaviour Policy which details action to be taken.
-This is a whole school policy (EYFS to KS5) and includes Prep (Homework Club), TOPS and Holiday Care groups
+This is a whole school policy (EYFS to KS5) and includes Prep (Homework Club), TOPS and Pre-Prep full-year provision.